rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 5.23.3 General rule

-<a name="5.23.3.1">5.23.3.1</a> Transcribe dates of publication  in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.
+<a name="5.23.3.1">5.23.3.1</a> Transcribe dates of publication in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
 Include the day and month, if present.

 >Example:
 ><CITE>July 29, 1642</CITE>